Harshita890/SwapSkill/README.md

 # SkillSwap

 SkillSwap is a PHP-based web application that allows users to exchange skills with each other in a structured way.
 It includes a user authentication system, skill management, messaging, and a premium upgrade option using Stripe integration.
-The design uses a modern UI theme with black, yellow, and green colors.

 ---